sustglobal/dev-center/jekyll/dataguide_hazards/waterstress.md

 We use the same methodology as the unified water stress indicator, except with observed rather than modeled datasets of water stress and drought.

 ## Known Limitations
-...
+- Unified Water Stress does not have a tangible interpretation, in the same way that other metrics do (probability, heatwave days, m SLR).
+It can be used as a measure of relative risk across assets, with values over 0.8 generally corresponding to severe water stress.
+In cases where an absolute metric is desired, the <i>Aqueduct Water Stress Score</i> indicator is recommended (see product documentation below).
-Unified Water Stress does not have a tangible interpretation, in the same way that other metrics do (probability, heatwave days, m SLR).
+- SSP1 is currently not available from the underlying data product, and our product is using SSP2 in place of SSP1 (SSP2 is duplicated in this product).
-Our modeling framework does not account for water transport between watersheds, which helps to meet demand in dry regions at the cost of transportation.
+- Our modeling framework does not account for water transport between watersheds, which helps to meet demand in dry regions at the cost of transportation.

 ## Sample Assessment
 ### United State Counties